 In his arresting, thought-provoking directorial debut The Most Wonderful Day Of The Year, Australian Director Harry Windsor takes a nuanced journey into the feelings of dissatisfaction which push some people to hit the reset button.
 Through the eyes of a young mother whose home and life seem to brim with the supposed markers for happiness, we see what happens when the question of how satisfied you truly are is given the chance to develop into life-altering action.
 It’s a feeling that many of us entertain in idle ‘what if’ thought experiments but rarely follow through with and one which echoes Windsor’s own hesitant move from the world of film journalism to helming his first directorial project.
-Ahead of today’s online premiere of The Most Wonderful Day of the Year we had the opportunity to probe Windsor about his detailed and studied prep work for the script, how choices about the film’s aspect ratio were made to add to the lead character’s sense of claustrophobia and the wise words of advice from Director Jennifer Kent that encouraged him to make the leap into directing.
+We had the opportunity to probe Windsor about his detailed and studied prep work for the script, how choices about the film’s aspect ratio were made to add to the lead character’s sense of claustrophobia and the wise words of advice from Director Jennifer Kent that encouraged him to make the leap into directing.

 The film does a fantastic job of capturing the pervading feeling of ennui which can push someone to give up their ‘perfect’ life, what made you want to broach the subject?